apache/shenyu-website/content/en/projects/shenyu/file-and-image/index.md

 ## File Downloading

-* ShenYu supports downloading files in streams.
+* Apache ShenYu supports downloading files in streams.
 There is no need to change anything.